 Cost: $49.50 per bundle, five bundles per 100 square feet

-Thus, if you simply accept their proposition without an effort to negotiate the cost of labor down, you will end-up paying almost $900 per square. — This is nearly as much money as you would normally pay for an entry-level metal roof!
+Thus, if you simply accept their proposition without an effort to ask for a fair price, you could end-up paying almost $900 per square. — This is nearly as much money as you would normally need to pay for an entry-level metal roof!

-As far as the breakdown of costs goes, we would suggest that your labor costs for a premium shingles roofing option should be only marginally higher than what you would normally pay to install architectural shingles.
+As far as the breakdown of costs goes, we would suggest that professional labor costs to install premium shingles should be only marginally higher than what you would normally pay to install mid-grade architectural shingles.

 Need a Roofer?
 Get 4 Free Quotes From Local Pros: